Anant/Cassandra.Api/astra.api/leaves.api.node/README.md

 ### Running the API Locally

-You need to insert the secure connect bundle and credentials from Astra in /astra.credentials and /astra.credentials/UserCred.json, respectively.
-You will also need to run the data migrator from /astra.import/RESTToAstra.py to seed the database before we begin making requests to the API.
+You need to insert the secure connect bundle and credentials from Astra in `/astra.credentials` and `/astra.credentials/UserCred.json`, respectively.
+You will also need to run the data migrator from `/astra.import/RESTToAstra.py` to seed the database before we begin making requests to the API.
+Set the rows = 100 on line 32 and run the migrator.

 Run the following commands: